- Location: 14 miles west of Paris.

 - Nearest International Airport: Roissy International Airport, Orly International airport, Charles de Gaulle International Airport

 - Nearest Railway Station: Versailles

-Versailles Palace and Park France has a footfall of nearly 6 million visitors in one year.
+Versailles Palace and Park France have a footfall of nearly 6 million visitors in one year.
 Established in 1624 by Louis XIII as a hunting lodge, it was expanded by Louis XIV from 1669 for his amorous escapades with Louise de la Valliere.
-For their amusement the king built the Versailles Park around the Palace.
-At least one full day will be spent on appreciating Palace of Versailles designed by master architect Jules Hardouin Mansart.
-Galarie de Glaces, or Hall of Mirrors, overlooking the Versailles Palace Gardens will amaze you.
+For their amusement, the king built the Versailles Park around the Palace.
+At least one full day will be spent on appreciating the Palace of Versailles designed by master architect Jules Hardouin Mansart.
+Galerie des Glaces, or Hall of Mirrors, overlooking the Versailles Palace Gardens will amaze you.

 Louis XIV constructed the Trianon towards the end of the 17th century to stay with his family away from the protocol of the palace.
 The Trianon was more a whim rather than a necessity.
 The Porcelain Trianon decorated with white and blue Chinese type porcelain tiles is a splendor.
 Surrounded by orange trees, jasmine and floral flowerbeds this pavilion was designed by Louis Le Vau.
 Another building that would amaze you is the ‘Marble Palace’ designed by Hardouin-Mansart and built under the careful instructions of Louis XIV.